viewdo/x-ui/packages/core/src/components/x-view-do/readme.md

 <any hidden x-in-time="1" />
 ```

-> ℹ️) To initially hide the element, be sure to include the ‘hidden’ attribute.
+> To initially hide the element, be sure to include the ‘hidden’ attribute.

 When used with x-in-class, this attribute adds the specified class and removes the 'hidden' attribute if present at the specified time in seconds.